-- Ascended Extra: When you think about it, she had a much bigger role in the first season and Alien arc in season R than in the manga.
-Then after the Alien Arc, she was Put on a Bus.
+- Ascended Extra: When you think about it, she had a much bigger role early in The '90s anime than in the manga.
+Then after the Alien Arc of R, she was Put on a Bus.
 She has a valid reason for disappearing once the girls moved on to 9th grade.

-- Brainy Brunette: She is a teacher, after all.
+- Brainy Brunette: Light brown in the Crystal anime and she is a teacher, after all.

-- Defiled Forever: This is what she believes when the second episode had Umino (under a monster's influence) flip her skirt up revealing her smiley face panties.
-She started sobbing that she wouldn't be able to get married now.
+- Defiled Forever: This is what she believes when the second episode of The '90s anime had Umino (under a monster's influence) flip her skirt up revealing her smiley face panties.
+She started crying that she wouldn't be able to get married now.

 - Sensei-chan: Frequently acts young for her age and engages in doing rather childish things.

 - Stern Teacher: Was very exigent towards Usagi, but genuinely cared for her and her friends.